 Optimizing softeners for household water use and local water hardness can reduce salt use by 25% to 50%.
 If your household softener uses 1 bag of salt per month or more, have a professional tune it up or replace it with a high-efficiency model.

-Visit Madison Metropolitan Sewerage District's website to find a service provider who has completed training on salt reduction and softener efficiency.
+If you live in Dane County, visit Madison Metropolitan Sewerage District's website to find a service provider who has completed training on salt reduction and softener efficiency.

 Why get a salt-efficient softener when you can go saltless?
 Saltless softeners are actually water conditioners because they prevent hardwater scale without adding sodium, aka "softening" water.
 For those who are accustomed to soft water, it will likely be an adjustment.
 Is the tradeoff of film on dishes, etc., for a reduced environmental footprint worth it for you and your household?
-To learn more, check out the results of a one-year market research study in Waterloo, Canada.
+To learn more, check out the results of a one-year market research study in Waterloo, Ontario.